taekwondodev/unina-DataStructures_and_Algorithms/README.md

 [Link to the directory of BST](https://github.com/taekwondodev/DataStructures_and_Algorithms/tree/main/exercise/bst)

 ## HashTable
 HashTable has two version.
-One is the Closing Address and one is the Open Addressing.
+One is the Closing Address and the other one is the Open Addressing.
 [Link to the directory of HashTable](https://github.com/taekwondodev/DataStructures_and_Algorithms/tree/main/exercise/hashtable)